cockroachdb/docs/v20.2/create-schema.md

 ----------|------------
 `IF NOT EXISTS` | Create a new schema only if a schema of the same name does not already exist within the current database.
 If one does exist, do not return an error.
 `schemaname` | The name of the schema to create, which must be unique within the current database and follow these [identifier rules](keywords-and-identifiers.html#identifiers).
-`AUTHORIZATION ...` | Optionally identify a user to be the owner of the schema.
-You can specify the owner by name, or with the [`CURRENT_USER` or `SESSION_USER` keywords](functions-and-operators.html#special-syntax-forms).<br><br>If a `CREATE SCHEMA` statement has an `AUTHORIZATION` clause, but no `schemaname`, the schema will be named after the specified owner of the schema.
+`AUTHORIZATION ...` | Optionally identify a user to be the owner of the schema.<br><br>If a `CREATE SCHEMA` statement has an `AUTHORIZATION` clause, but no `schemaname`, the schema will be named after the specified owner of the schema.
 If a `CREATE SCHEMA` statement does not have an `AUTHORIZATION` clause, the user executing the statement will be named the owner.

 ## Example